MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/bad-record-length-error-59.md

 - The record variable's length differs from the length specified in the corresponding  **Open** statement.
-Make sure the sum of the sizes of fixed-length[variables](../../Glossary/vbe-glossary.md#variable) in the[user-defined type](../../Glossary/vbe-glossary.md#user-defined-type) defining the record variable's type is the same as the value stated in the **Open** statement's **Len** clause.
+Make sure the sum of the sizes of fixed-length[variables](../../Glossary/vbe-glossary.md#variable) in the [user-defined type](../../Glossary/vbe-glossary.md#user-defined-type) defining the record variable's type is the same as the value stated in the **Open** statement's **Len** clause.
 In the following example, assume `RecVar` is a variable of the appropriate type.
 You can use the **Len** function to specify the length, as follows:

   ```vb
   Open MyFile As #1 Len = Len(RecVar)